 This course will aim to present a psychoanalytic understanding of development in adulthood.
 We will also discuss how concepts of adult development can be used in psychoanalytic assessment and treatment, and we will consider specific clinical problems related to adult developmental issues.
 Topics covered will include working life, aging, facing loss, mourning, and terminal illness.
 Clinical examples of analytic work at different points in adult development will help illustrate the subject.
 Dr. Norman Straker will join the course for one evening to teach a class on the concept of death anxiety.
-Wednesdays, 7:00 - 8:25 P.M.; 10 sessions; March 27 - May 29, 2024 210.
+Wednesdays, 7:00 - 8:20 P.M.; 10 sessions; March 26 - May 28, 2025 210.
 NEUROPSYCHOANALYTIC EXPLORATIONS Andrew Rosendahl, M.D., Ph.D.

 Rebecca Twersky, M.D.

 This course explores the interface between psychoanalysis and neuroscience known as Neuropsychoanalysis (NPSA).
 It begins with a discussion about the history and controversy surrounding NPSA and the incorporation of biological science into psychoanalysis.
 From this vantage point candidates will examine Solms' theory of the conscious ID as a prototype for investigations into NPSA.
 Next the class explores contemporary topics in NPSA including Pankseppian affective neuroscience, predictive coding & the Bayesian Brain, the default mode network, Kahneman's work regarding human choices, judgements and more.
 The seven class course ends with an eye to the future in the use of psychedelics in mind, meaning and potentially in psychoanalysis.
 Second and Third Year students combined.
 This course alternates with 307 Further Explorations in Empirical Research.
-Mondays, 8:35 - 10:00 P.M.; 7 sessions; May 6 - June 24, 2024 211.
-WOMEN'S BODIES, PREGNANCY & OTHER SELF-REVELATIONS IN PSYCHOANALYSIS Sarah Fox, M.D.
+This course will not be given in 2024 - 2025.
+211. INTRUSIONS INTO THE ANALYTIC SPACE Sarah Fox, M.D.
 Lisa Deutscher, M.D.